Tips for Writing the Project Report

 ...

-Providing details such as given below will demonstrate how well you learn from experience:
+Providing details such as given below will demonstrate how well you learn

-What was the problem faced?
-What were the alternative solutions you considered?
-Which alternative did you choose?
-Why did you choose it?
+it?
 Which ones did you try and discarded?
-Did you solution work?
+Did your solution work?
 Looking back, would you have chosen a different alternative?
-What lesson did you learn from facing the problem?
-Could you have avoided the problem altogether?

 Designs often evolve over the course of the project.
 Following the same logic above, we should also describe those changes we did, why did we change it, what did we learn from it, etc. However, take care not to cram everything in one place.
-You are better off describing the final design in one place, and design changes you did in another place (e.g., under the heading "refactoring").
+You are better off describing the final design in one place and design changes you did in another place (e.g., under the heading "refactoring").

 For example, simply claiming that "We made our system faster" will not earn you marks.
 You should support it by answering the following questions: What improved the speed?
 Why did you think that change would improve the speed (provide analytical arguments)?
 Why did you think the change actually made the system faster (provide performance data)?

 To begin with, make the formatting consistent.
-This can be easily done by using "styles" (see here to find out how).
+This can be easily done by using "styles" feature of MSWord (other word processors are likely have an equivalent feature).

 Step two: Convert the presentation into a document.
 Slide-notes and slide-text will be the text in your document.
-You can transfer diagrams in slides by embedding slides directly in a word document (see here to find out how).
-If the presentation was understood well by the audience, the report will be understood well by the reader too.
-As an additional bonus, now you already have slides for the project presentation, and you know how to present them too!
+You can transfer diagrams in slides by embedding slides directly in a word document (see

 Further resources